top of page

 I write these blogs mainly to help new couple therapists identify problems they can help their clients notice and understand.
 Some couples may find them helpful as well.

-The idea that there are "four horsemen of the apocalypse" that a couple can identify and stop summoning–thereby saving their relationship– is by now familiar in couple therapy circles.
-But there's a fifth horseman that tramples and distresses couples.
-Naming it and watching out for how it can show up and derail partners in conflict is useful, partly because it's pervasive, destructive, and yet it's obvious on reflection.
-For a little energy in dealing with it, there can be alot of gain.
+The idea that there are "four horsemen of the apocalypse" that a couple can identify and put a stop to–thereby heroically saving their relationship– is by now familiar in couple therapy circles.
+There's a fifth horseman that over and over again tramples and distresses couples who are already distressed enough.
+Naming this fifth horseman and watching out for how it derails partners in conflict is usefu because it's pervasive, destructive, and yet completely obvious on reflection.
+For a little energy in dealing with it, alot can be gained.

 The Fifth Horseman in Action